What's in Congress' emergency coronavirus bill? Here's what you need to know.

 WASHINGTON — The House of Representatives passed a sweeping bill early Saturday addressing the impacts of the coronavirus outbreak, aiming to soften the economic blow that many Americans are expected to feel as stores close, people stay home and stock markets plunge.

-President Donald Trump has said he supports the legislation, and the Senate is expected to pass it sometime next week.
+President Donald Trump has said he supports the legislation, and the Senate is expected to pass it sometime this week.

 Here’s what is included: